-The last batch of 35 Gibson Flying V's (Batch #5) were all finished in Walnut and built in 1969.
-All of them shipped in 1970.
+The last batch of 35 Gibson Flying V's (Batch #5) were all finished in Walnut and were built in 1969.
+All of them shipped in 1970 except for one that was sold at a Gibson factory sale in 1972.
 Strangely enough, they all have 1968 serial numbers.
 The finish is also called Natural Walnut.
 These gems are rare.....there are only 35 of them on the planet.
 Gibson started using this finish on many of their other guitars around the same time, including the ES-335 and SG, etc. There are several distinct characteristics of this last batch of V's.
 They have a three-piece neck.
 They have the short neck shelf like the V's from Batch #1.
 The front of the headstock is the same color as the rest of the guitar (walnut), whereas all of the other Flying Vs, have a black headstock front.
 However, there is one 69 Walnut Flying V that does have a black headstock.
 It is pictured below.
 The tuners say Gibson Deluxe not Kluson Deluxe.
 And finally, they have a large rounded neck which was typical of all 1969 Gibson guitars.
 The larger neck is highly desired by most players.
-Leslie West, the guitar player from the rock band Mountain, had two 1969 Walnut Flying Vs that he used in the early 1970's.
-Both were heavily modified.
-Also, Marc Bolan of T. Rex fame, owned a 1969 Walnut Flying V that he played in the 1970's.
-The 1969 Walnut Flying Vs came with the standard Faultless square case that had the gold stenciled Gibson logo on the front and back.
-1969 was the first year the gold stenciled Gibson logo appeared on the Faultless cases.
-There are probably less than five Walnut Flying Vs on the planet that are still factory original, unmolested and unbroken.
-Pictured below are several Walnut examples.

-Serial Number 906932.
 I purchased this incredible unmolested 1969 Walnut Flying V in June of 2018.
 The previous owner bought it in 1972 in northern California when he was just a kid.
 This V "lived"in the same northern California area until I bought it.
 It is factory original, unmolested and unbroken with no holes and no mods.
 It is one of only a few walnut Vs on the planet that has the distinction of being factory original and unmolested..... just some dings and scratches from being played for 45 years.
 It still has its original yellow-lined square case.
 Thank you Dan for selling me this incredible Flying V. Posted July 2018.

 Still has the original black tape holding down the wires.
 It has never been removed.

-Serial Number 90709x.
 A nice example that I owned for over 10 years.
 I bought this guitar from a dealer in Tokyo, Japan in 2003.
 It had Grover tuners installed at one time.
 This is the best playing Flying V that I have ever played.
 I sold it to a collector from New York in 2012.

 Notice the three piece neck in the below Picture.